Lixkote/RectifyPad/README.md

 - Modern Windows 11-style design, based on the new paint redesign.

 ## Credits
- - [Jd](https://github.com/Jd-1206) for the initial concept of the application.
+ - [Jd](https://github.com/Jd-1206) for the initial idea to recreate WordPad in Windows 11 style.
- - [WinEX](https://github.com/WinExperiments) or helping me with icon design and other visual aspects.

 ## Getting started
 To run RectifyPad, you will need the following prerequisites: